MNAC

 The MNAC has paintings and sculptures from 1,000 years of Catalan culture.
 From Roman church frescoes to gothic sculptures, renaissance and baroque paintings, all the way to sculptures and paintings by modern artists – including the Thyssen collection, which features international artists such as Rubens or Holbein.

-The new App offers an informative audio guide and high-resolution pictures, which does a good job of explaining the unusual church frescoes and the most important works of art.
+The App offers an informative audio guide and high-resolution pictures, which does a good job of explaining the unusual church frescoes and the most important works of art.
 The medieval section also gives you a chance of looking at the façade of a church using a 3D screen.

 The architecture itself, inside and out, is spectacular!
 Especially the dome on the second floor and the ballroom, which measures 5,000 m² (over 53,000 square feet!) and can hold up to 20,000 people.